tuxdna/tuxdna.github.io/pages/machine-learning.md

        return the top items, raned by these averages

-    How to implement?

-    Following Code is Scala'ish
+Implementation in a pseudo-code (Following Code is Scala like)

     I = { set of all items }
     U = { set of all users }
     M = { (i,u,p): i in I, u in U, p is a preference value }